 If you aren’t speaking about igneous rock, then you want to say ‘granted’ and not ‘granite’.

 Hold should definitely end with a ‘d’ sound rather than a ‘t’.
-Hold, not holt.
+So, please, say “hold” with a letter ‘d,’ and not holt.

 So the b + r combo is a difficult one for English speakers.
 It’s not ‘liberry’ but ‘li-bra-ree’.